Pavel Panchekha

 Agile Software

-- Continuous Integration: ship small units of software continuously
+• Continuous Integration: small units of software, shipped continuously.

 The Software Factory

-Toyota won and so did Agile, but in the process they became so well known that it's not clear what they even mean in an AI programming world.
+Toyota won and so did Agile, but in the process they became so well adapted to their context that it's not clear what they mean in an agentic world.
 Let's go back to basics.

 A software factory produces software, sure, but specifically it delivers a steady stream of features, bug fixes, and optimizations.
-There's not a perfect term here but let's call it "updates".
+Call them all "updates".
 Updates flow out of the software factory.

 The stations in the factory are things like design, coding, debugging, testing, reviewing, deployment, and metrics.
 Stations aren't independent.
 Don't optimize the stations, optimize the system, the hand-off between stations and the deployment of resources across them.

-Optimize hand-off with quality.
+Optimize quality.
 We don't need code review agents, we need agents that write reviewable code.
 Quality means consistency.
 You need to decide what reviewable means and you need to enforce it.
-You need to have a definition of good design, of good code, of good tests.
-No step is done until it is good.
+You need to define good design, of good code, of good tests.
+Don't pass defective code to the next station.
+Fix the process.

 You must walk the floor.
 Look at agent traces.
 What commands do they run?
 What do they mess up?
 Do not blame your factory workers; yelling at Claude will not help.
 Every defect becomes a process improvement.